PreetamGKatakali/100Days-Of-Coding/Day95/README.md

 # Day95🧑‍💻
 ## Topics going to cover:
 ### DSA
-- Write a program reverse the pair count in the array.
+- Write a program adding the Node in the BST.
-- Write a program search the given number in the 2D array.
+- Write a program deleteing the Node in the BST.

 ## Installing the Java and Node
 Follow Links :